Listen to this article

 Common Mistakes

-- Overestimating Affordability: Ensure your monthly payment aligns with your budget using the 28/36 rule💡 Definition:Regulation ensures fair practices in finance, protecting consumers and maintaining market stability., which suggests limiting housing costs to 28% of your gross monthly income.
+Overestimating Affordability: Don't stretch your budget too thin.
+A good rule๐ก Definition:Regulation ensures fair practices in finance, protecting consumers and maintaining market stability. of thumb is the 28/36 rule, which suggests limiting housing costs to 28% of your gross monthly income.
+A 15-year payment might look good on paper, but not if it makes you house-poor.

 Bottom Line